 \subsection{Ablation Studies: Partitioning and Tiling}

 Our method introduces two changes to V-MoEs: (a) the partitioning of the experts and (b)~the tiling of the representations.
 In this section, we assess the separate impact of each of those changes and show that it is indeed their combination that explains the performance gains.
-We summarize the results of the ablation in \cref{tab:partitioning_vs_tiliing} which shows ImageNet performance---negative log likelihood (NLL), classification error, expected calibration error (ECE)~\citep{guo2017calibration}, and Kullback–Leibler divergence---for different ablations of \ack.
+We summarize the results of this study in \cref{tab:partitioning_vs_tiliing} which shows ImageNet performance---negative log likelihood (NLL), classification error, expected calibration error (ECE)~\citep{guo2017calibration}, and Kullback–Leibler divergence---for different ablations of \ack.
 See \cref{sec:additional_overview_diagrams}, for end-to-end overview diagrams in the style of \cref{fig:E3_diagram}, for the these ablations.
 We use $E = 32$ experts.
 We provide FLOP measurements for these ablations in \cref{sec:flops_tables}.